dragonimp/mybash/README.md

 sh ./install.sh

+3. set a password in

+a) options 1 : edit $HOME/.mybash/passwd , set vercode for login
+b) options 2 : edit $HOME/.google_authenticator , set vercode key

-3. choose any user to work with mybash.
+4. choose any user to work with mybash.

+a) options 1 : edit /etc/bashrc for global or $HOME/.bashrc for user，add "source /usr/bin/mybash login"
-a) edit /etc/passwd, change bash of the user you choose "/bin/bash" to "/usr/bin/mybash"
+b) options 2 : edit /etc/passwd, change bash of the user you choose "/bin/bash" to "/usr/bin/mybash"

-b) set a password in $HOME/.mybash/passwd

-4. login check if this works right.
+5. login check if this works right.

-when you login, mybash would ask you for VerCode, just input the password you set in $HOME/.mybash/passwd
+when you login, mybash would ask you for VerCode

+a) just input the password you set in $HOME/.mybash/passwd b）just input the vercode from google authenticator app, with the key set in $HOME/.google_authenticator

 Congratulations, that's all for mybash.